-In this section, you’ll find the important information you need to know about the technology Jefferson College students are required to use, as well as testing centers and policies for exams.
+In this section, you’ll find the important information you need to know about testing centers and policies for exams.

 On campus testing is held at the Educational Testing Center (ETC), which is a 25-station computer lab.
 Instructors will notify students if testing in the ETC is required.
 You must schedule an appointment to take an exam at the ETC. (see below)